How changing oestrogen levels may contribute to menopausal tinnitus, the different symptoms you could experience, and treatments that can help.

 If your tinnitus is accompanied by hearing loss, hearing aids have been shown to help.
 And if it’s caused by excess ear wax, removing it may get rid of your symptoms.

-If you have other menopause symptoms along with your tinnitus, The Better Gut probiotics may be able to help.
+If you have other menopause symptoms along with your tinnitus, you might want to try The Better Gut probiotics.

 These award-winning menopause supplements contain beneficial bacteria that have been shown in scientific studies to help with: